Dan-school/427Final-Indvidual/README.md

                  weighted avg       0.97      0.97      0.97      6681
 ```
 ### Conclusion
 All three of the pipelines created worked exceptionally well.
-The lowest accuracy was the quickest performing, it was originally 93.4% but by using ngrams I was able to increase accuracy by 2.2% getting 95.7% accuracy with similar precision.
+The lowest accuracy was the quickest performing, it was originally 93.4% but by using ngrams I was able to increase accuracy by 2.2% getting 96% accuracy with similar precision.
 The most accurate was the SVM prediction pipeline coming in at 97.8% accurate.
 Over all the results confirm that the goal set has been reached.

 ### Discussion
+While the goal that was set was reached there are still many improvements that could be done to these pipelines.
+For the first one, it did pretty well on the cardiovascular portion with an 98% precision, but the other 3 didn't do so well.
+I tried multiple different settings for the pipeline and wasn't able to see much of a improvement, other than adding more ngrams but that multiplied the time it took to run, to the point it wasnt worth it.
+The SVM pipeline did really well but the cardiovascular is a litte suspicious.
+At 100% precision it could be over fitting for that classification, in order to test that though I would need more articles with abstracts of that classification.
+The same thing could be happening to the knee classification for this pipeline.
+For the last linear regression the same thing would be happening to the same classifications as the SVM pipeline.
+But there is also another issue with "acute rheumatic arthritis".
+The pipeline is having issues classifing 1 as 0 which is pulling down the overall accuracy.

 If I were to continue this project, I would give Word2vec a go.
 I didn’t get to it for this project because of other class projects and the amount of time it would take to run those.
-The BoW seemed accurate enough to be passable though, with the lowest accuracy 95.7%.
-I would also be interested in trying to categorize new unseen articles that weren’t in the test data and see how the prediction models work on them.
+The BoW seemed accurate enough to be passable though, with the lowest accuracy 96%.
+I would also be interested in greating a paer of the code to categorize new unseen articles and test them on the created models to see how the prediction models work on more articles.